 GINA GUALBERTO | University of Missouri ’18 (December) | $200 Sampaguita Scholarship

-Gina is a senior at the University of Missouri-Columbia studying Nursing, as well as earning a Multicultural Certificate.
-She plans to pursue a Doctorate in Acupuncture and Oriental Medicine (DAOM).
-Gina has served as secretary for the Asian American Association and Co-Diversity Chair for the Student Nurses Association.
+Gina is a senior at the University of Missouri-Columbia studying Nursing with a goal of pursuing a Doctorate in Acupuncture and Oriental Medicine (DAOM).
+She has served as secretary for the Asian American Association and Co-Diversity Chair for the Student Nurses Association.
 Compassionate about the human experience, Gina, whose focus includes health, diversity, and individualization has volunteered for the American Red Cross, Preferred Hospice of Columbia, and the Sinclair School of Nursing.
 She also likes to emphasize the importance of community during times of hardship.
 Gina enjoys choreographed dance, anything coffee-related, and studying—as she considers herself a lifelong learner.